Tyler Stephenson: Draft and minor leagues (2015–2019)

-Cincinnati Reds
+Cincinnati Reds (2020–present)

 Stephenson was slated to begin the 2020 season with the Triple-A Louisville Bats, but the changes to the 2020 MLB season caused by the COVID-19 pandemic meant that he was instead one of several prospects assigned to an alternate training site in Prasco Park, where he could be promoted in case of injury or illness to Tucker Barnhart or Curt Casali.
 The Reds sustained a number of injuries and illnesses at the beginning of their pandemic-abbreviated season, and Stephenson was promoted to make his MLB debut on July 26, 2020.
 Relieving Casali in the seventh inning, he hit a home run on the second pitch he saw, a 94 mph fastball from Duane Underwood Jr. of the Chicago Cubs.
 It was the third time in franchise history that a Red had hit a home run in their first major league plate appearance, and the first time since Ted Tappe did so against the Brooklyn Dodgers on September 14, 1950.
 Pinch-hitting for leadoff hitter Shogo Akiyama in the first game of a doubleheader on September 14, Stephenson hit his first walk-off home run to win 3–1 against the Pittsburgh Pirates.
 Stephenson was used sparingly during the 2020 season, batting .294 with two home runs, four runs scored, and six RBI in eight games.
 He had hoped to join the Reds for the 2020 National League Wild Card Series against his hometown Atlanta Braves, but was ineligible to participate because he had been optioned off the major league roster too close to the end of the regular season.
 The Braves won the Wild Card, shutting out the Reds twice in the best-of-three series and eliminating them from the playoffs.